GaloisInc/cryptol/docs/RefMan/Modules.rst

   import submodule F { submodule G }

-Semantically, insantiating imports declare a local nested module and import it.
+Semantically, instantiating imports declare a local nested module and import it.
 For example, the ``where`` import from above is equivalent to the following declarations: